bregman-arie/devops-exercises/challenges/flask_container_ci/README.md

 If any of the following steps is not working, it is expected from you to fix them

+1. Move to `challenges/flask_container_ci` directory, if you are not already there
 1. Run `export FLASK_APP=app/app.py`
 1. To run the app execute `flask run`.
 If it doesn't works, fix it
 3. Access `http://127.0.0.1:5000`.
 You should see the following